 Grissom Elementary School

-- Grissom Elementary School's student population of 366 students has grown by 8% over five school years.
+Grissom Elementary School's student population of 353 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-8|

 |Students by Grade|